-The BRIGHT Trial is a multi-centre, school-based, assessor-blinded, two-arm cluster-randomised control trial with an internal pilot trial.
+The BRIGHT Trial is a multi-centre, school-based, assessor-blinded, two-arm cluster-randomised controlled trial with an internal pilot trial.

-The BRIGHT intervention, based on the New Zealand Keep On Brushing study (Schluter and Canterbury., 2014), will include a short classroom-based session (CBS) embedded in the curriculum and a series of follow-up Short Messaging Service (SMS) to pupils in schools with above average percentage of pupils eligible for free school meals (FSM).
-Pupils in the control group will continue to receive routine education and no text messaging.
-The trial will involve an internal pilot trial of approximately 1,200 young people in approximately 10 schools (Figure 1.).
-If progression criteria are met, the trial will continue and the main trial will aim to recruit approximately 4,560 young people in approximately 38 schools (Figure 2.).
-The trial will take place in schools in England, Scotland and Wales.
+The BRIGHT intervention, based on the New Zealand Keep On Brushing study (Schluter and Canterbury., 2014), includes a short classroom-based session (CBS) embedded in the curriculum and a series of follow-up Short Messaging Service (SMS) messages to pupils in schools with an above average percentage of pupils eligible for free school meals (FSM).
+Pupils in the control group continue to receive routine education and no SMS messaging.
+The internal pilot trial of 1,073 young people in 11 schools (2 will merge, so counted as 10) has now been completed (Figure 1.).
+The progression criteria were met, hence the trial will continue and the main trial will aim to recruit approximately 4,480 additional young people in approximately 32 additional schools (Figure 2.), resulting in a total sample size of approximately 5040 young people in approximately 42 schools.
+The trial is taking place in schools in England, Scotland and Wales.